– Update: 18 september 2022 –

 - Try it out on different speakers, small speakers as well, car radio, headphones

 - Take a long rest and listen again.

-- Limiters, EQ’s and compressors can all sound very different.
-Try different ones.
+- Different Limiters, EQ’s and compressors all sound different.
+They are not the same!

 - The limiter is usually the last one in the chain.
 EQ before compressor if you Cut frequencies, but after the compressor if you Boost frequencies.